-I went shed hunting at the deer camp this past Monday, and although I didn’t find any sheds it was a very good day to be out walking in the woods with my camera.
-As I was walking I saw a lot of deer tracks, some you could tell were doe tracks and some you could tell were made by a trophy buck.
+I went shed hunting at the deer camp this past Monday.
+Although I didn’t find any sheds it was a very good day to be out walking in the woods with my camera.
+As I was walking I saw a lot of deer tracks.
+Some you could tell were doe tracks and some you could tell were made by a trophy buck.

 It always gets my blood boiling when I see a nice big set of trophy buck deer tracks.
 Have you ever been walking and when you see big boys tracks you stop in yours and follow them?
 Then, when you loose them you turn around and backtrack his steps to see where he came from.
 There is just something about seeing that trophy buck tracks that gets me going.